ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/consent.rst

   :returns: TRUE if they have, FALSE if they have not
   :rtype: Boolean

-.. method:: getGrantedRequests()
+.. method:: getConsents()

-  Gets all the consent requests the member (or anonymous visitor) has granted consent.
+  Gets all the consents the member (or anonymous visitor) has responded to.

-  :returns: A Collection of ConsentRequest objects
+  :returns: A Collection of Consent objects (ConsentRequest for anonymous)
   :rtype: Object

 .. method:: getGrantedConsentsFor($request_ref)